robmoore-i/dns-based-mocking/README.md

 Mess with local DNS configuration to enable developers to control the interactions of the fixture with its external runtime dependencies.

+## Pros / Cons of this approach (at least the ones I can think of, more are welcome always)

++ I can run integration tests against endpoints that I would otherwise only be able to exercise in an end-to-end test.
+- I need root permissions to mess with /etc/hosts
++ Enables more automated tests to run locally on developer machines
+- Tests require complicated set up